 From adding wallpaper to the front panels of your cabinetry to incorporating wallpaper into the inside of your dressers for a fun surprise, it’s not something you typically think of with wallpaper, but it’s the perfect option to add some pop.
 We love incorporating wallpaper into the side of dresser drawers as a fun element that’s not often seen, but adds a unique surprise when the drawers are opened.

 Instead of having an entire room in your wall be an accent wall, think about framing wallpaper within paneling.
 This not only allows you to save on costs because you’re not installing wallpaper on the whole wall, but it also makes it look like it’s a framed art piece!
 We love this idea as a focal point in a dining room or behind the sofa in the living room.

 Cover a Door

 Doors are another element like the staircase that can easily be overlooked, but they’re a great spot to incorporate something fun.
 Adding wallpaper to a door adds an element of intrigue about what’s behind the door and makes you want to open it.
-This would be a really cool look on the inside of a kids bedroom to show off their personalty.
+This would be a really cool look on the inside of a kid’s bedroom to show off their personality.

 Around a Fireplace

-Rather than using tile or stone around the fireplace, think about wallpaper, especially if the fireplace is not a working fireplace, so that there is no fire hazard.
-Another way to incorporate wallpaper with a fireplace would be above the mantle as an accent or almost like a piece of art like we mentioned before.
+Rather than using tile or stone around the fireplace, think about wallpaper, especially if the fireplace is not a working fireplace so that there is no fire hazard.
+Another way to incorporate wallpaper with a fireplace would be above the mantle as an accent or almost like a piece of art as we mentioned before.